mfucci/node-matter/CONTRIBUTING.md

 an internal pull-request to solicit feedback from other contributors.
 * Internal pull-requests to solicit feedback are encouraged for any other non-trivial contribution but left to the discretion of the contributor.
+* When PRs got reviewed from an other contributor with write access this developer should also do the final merge after approving the PR to also do the required post tasks (like delete branches if needed and such).

 "Internal-pull-request" means that also with direct commit access to the main repository a PR from another branch on the repo is used.